bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, see if distance contains a number." />
 </p>
 The next thing we need to do is check to see if distance is an actual number.
-If somebody put in something that's not a number, we can't convert that to kilometers.
+If somebody put in something that&apos;s not a number, we can&apos;t convert that to kilometers.
 We need to make sure distance is a number.
 We can do that with an if statement.
-Remember, if we put it in a number like five or 5.425 or whatever it is, that's going to come back true.
-That's true, that's truthy whereas if you put something that's not a number, parseInt is going to convert it to NaN, which is not a number, and that comes back false or zero will come back false, those kinds of things.
-We can just say if distance is a number, because we're getting a number here, then we're going to convert it around the distance and then put the answer down at the bottom, otherwise it will display an error message down at the bottom.
+Remember, if we put it in a number like five or 5.425 or whatever it is, that&apos;s going to come back true.
+That&apos;s true, that&apos;s truthy whereas if you put something that&apos;s not a number, parseInt is going to convert it to NaN, which is not a number, and that comes back false or zero will come back false, those kinds of things.
+We can just say if distance is a number, because we&apos;re getting a number here, then we&apos;re going to convert it around the distance and then put the answer down at the bottom, otherwise it will display an error message down at the bottom.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->